bjohnso5/gc-vehicle-recall/README.md

 npm install && bower install
 ```

-Once this has run it's course, you will have all of the dependencies required to start the server.
+Once this has run its course, you will have all of the dependencies required to start the server.

 ### Starting the server
 At the terminal / command prompt, invoke the following command: